 The LRC is located in rooms 440 and 441 of Williams Hall at 36th & Spruce Streets.
-Room 440 is set up as a multipurpose lab space with the ability to host small workshops, meetings, and video conferencing sessions.
+Room 440 is set up as a multipurpose space with the ability to host small workshops, meetings, and video conferencing sessions.
 Whereas room 441 contains most of the specialty equipment and higher-powered computers.

 Room 441 is equipped with Macintosh and Windows machines that are configured to handle foreign-languages, including non-Roman fonts.
 We have one HP LaserJet printer you can use to print with PennCash.
-An iMac hooked up to an AV rack will allow you to transfer your VHS tapes, cassette tapes, and DVDs to digital formats.
 A fast document scanner, two flatbed scanners, and a batch slide scanner permit digitization of text and graphics.
 Any of the equipment can be reserved by messaging .